-School of Accountancy and Information Management Department of Business Administration Department of Economics Department of Finance School of Health Administration and Policy Department of Management Department of Marketing
+School of Accountancy and Information Management Department of Economics Department of Finance School of Health Administration and Policy Department of Management Department of Marketing Department of Supply Chain Management

 ADMISSION

 The Prebusiness Program.
 Each student admitted to the College of Business is designated as a prebusiness student.
 The student follows the freshman and sophomore sequence of courses listed in the curriculum outline.
 Students are required to follow the recommendations of an academic advisor in completing the prescribed background and skill courses in preparation for the subsequent professional program.
 The skill courses follow.